I published first income report in September 2016. That was the very first time I monetised my blog after starting my blog in 2015.

 - $577 – Leadpages and Drip – Bought the combo of landing pages tool and email marketing tool.

-- $500 – Domain purchase – I spent a lot of money last year in purchasing some fresh and expired domains.
+- $500 – Domain purchase – I spent a lot of money last year on purchasing some fresh and expired domains.
 I know the value of good domain names.

-- $150 – Hosting – I am running 3 more websites and hence purchased hosting for those (One from BlueHost and two from SiteGround).
+- $150 – Hosting – I am running 3 more websites and hence purchased hosting.

 - Rs.
 66,000 – Macbook Air – My previous Mac broke down so I had to purchase a new Macbook